51 Visitors Tracking The Tropics!

 TCMAT4

-PRESENT MOVEMENT TOWARD THE EAST OR 90 DEGREES AT 9 KT
+PRESENT MOVEMENT TOWARD THE WEST OR 270 DEGREES AT 9 KT

 WINDS AND SEAS VARY GREATLY IN EACH QUADRANT.
 RADII IN NAUTICAL